wiremock/wiremock.org/_docs/standalone/java-jar.md

 `--jetty-header-response-size`: The Jetty buffer size for response headers, e.g. `--jetty-header-response-size 16384`, defaults to 8192K.

+`--jetty-idle-timeout` : Idle timeout in milliseconds for Jetty connections

+`--jetty-stop-timeout` : Timeout in milliseconds for Jetty to stop

 `--async-response-enabled`: Enable asynchronous request processing in Jetty.
 Recommended when using WireMock for performance testing with delays, as it allows much more efficient use of container threads and therefore higher throughput.
 Defaults to `false`.